 All offer elements of their products for free and can be set up to report on a wide range of website and SEO related issues.
 I’ll be looking into these free SEO tools in a later series of articles.

-At the very least, continue to maintain a simple spreadsheet were you have already identified your goals and taken your baseline data.
+At the very least, continue to maintain a simple spreadsheet where you have already identified your goals and taken your baseline data.
 Plot your progress over the months.

 If, after a couple of months, you’re not making any progress on your goals, don’t be afraid to tweak your approach: